karina-lab/Pixel-Regional-Restrictions-Disabler/README.md

 # Pixel Regional Restrictions Disabler

-A Magisk Module to enable VoLTE, VoWiFi, 5G, UWB, 5/6 GHz hotspot & Wi-Fi repeater for Google Pixel in countries not officially supported by Google.
+A Magisk Module to enable VoLTE, VoWiFi, 5G, UWB, 5/6 GHz hotspot, Wi-Fi repeater and Body Temperatire for Google Pixel in countries not officially supported by Google.

 This is an all-in-one mod for convenience.

-Tested on Pixel 8 Pro.
-Should work on others too.

-Note that UWB is available only for Pro models.

 ## Features

-In [unsupported countries](https://pixel.withgoogle.com/5G/) for the Google Pixel, this module enables and gives you:
+In countries [not officially supported](https://pixel.withgoogle.com/5G/) by Google, this module enables and gives you:

 - VoLTE
 - VoWiFi (Wi-Fi calling)
 - 5G (SA+NSA)
 - 5 GHz & 6 GHz hotspot
 - Wi-Fi repeater (hotspot while connected to Wi-Fi)
+- UWB (Tablet, Pro & Fold models only)
-- UWB (Pro models only)
+- Body Temperature in Pixel Thermometer (Pro models of 8-10 series only)

+**Note**: Hotspot and Wi-Fi repeater features may not be functional on Pixel 10 Series due to updated hardware/firmware restrictions.

 ## Requirements

-- Google Pixel 6 or higher (Google Silicon)
+- Google Pixel 6 or higher (Google Tensor SoC)
 - Rooted with Magisk / KernelSU / Apatch
 - A brain

 ## Installation

-Download the zip from the [release page](https://github.com/karina-lab/Pixel-Regional-Restrictions-Disabler/releases) and flash it using Magisk / KernelSU / Apatch.
+1. Download the zip from the [release page](https://github.com/karina-lab/Pixel-Regional-Restrictions-Disabler/releases) and flash it using Magisk, KernelSU or Apatch.

-Reboot your phone.
+2. Reboot your phone.

-You're done!

-Remember to enable VoLTE, VoWiFi, 5G & UWB in your device settings.
+3. Enable VoLTE, VoWiFi, 5G, and UWB in your device settings.

-You also need to enable hotspot once after installing the module for new options to show up.
+4. You may need to toggle the hotspot on once after installation for the new frequency options to appear.

 ## See also

-[daradan's Universal Modem Fix fork](https://github.com/daradan/5g_enabler), it works on A16 includuing beta releases.
+- [Pixel Modem Fix](https://github.com/vchikalkin/Pixel-Modem-Fix) for better signal quality.

+- [Carrier IMS](https://github.com/ryfineZ/carrier-ims-for-pixel) for more IMS-related features.

+- [Always-On Fingerprint](https://github.com/karina-lab/AlwaysOnFingerprint) for fingerprint unlock with screen off on Pixels with optical scanner.

+- [Battery Info Enabler](https://github.com/karina-lab/BatteryInfoEnabler) for unlocking battery info in settings on all Pixels.

 ## License